Mother Brook: National Register of Historic Places

-The findings from the survey were submitted to the Massachusetts Historical Commission, which is responsible for evaluating eligibility for the National Register.
+The findings from the survey were submitted to the Massachusetts Historical Commission, which is responsible for evaluating eligibility for the National Register, in 2023.
 On March 12, 2025, a local historic district—the Mother Brook Lower Mill Pond Historic District—was created, encompassing the mill pond along Colburn Street and twelve adjacent properties.
-The district is in the process of being submitted to the National Park Service for formal inclusion on the National Register of Historic Places.
+The district was submitted to the National Park Service for formal inclusion on the National Register of Historic Places, and was approved in June 2025.
+It was the first new historic district in Dedham in more than 30 years, and the first to be created outside of Precinct One.

 Accidents and floods

 Floods

 In February 1886, Mother Brook overflowed its banks, threatening the integrity of its dams, particularly the structure at Merchant's Mill.
 There were fears that a dam in Dover would fail, releasing a surge of water strong enough to destroy the dam in Dedham.
 Before this incident, Merchant's Mill had been considered impregnable.
 The event was regarded as one of the most significant floods in Dedham Center's history.

 In March 1936, floodwaters inundated the Manor section of Dedham, leaving streets under two to three feet of water.
 A combination of rainfall and melting snow caused both the Charles River and Mother Brook to overflow in 1948, flooding portions of the town.

 Ice jams at two dams triggered flooding in 1955.
 Firefighters used high-pressure hoses to break up an ice jam near Milton Street, while a crane was employed to remove debris and fracture the ice at Maverick Street.
 These efforts reduced the water level by two feet that day.

 Later that year, during what was described as the worst flood in New England’s recorded history, floodwaters from Mother Brook and the Neponset River breached embankments in Hyde Park, forcing 150 residents to evacuate.
 Boston Mayor John Hynes visited the area to assess the damage.
 Roads in Dedham, including the V.F.W.
 Parkway, were submerged.
 That autumn, the Commonwealth approved $2 million for flood control projects along Mother Brook and the Neponset River.
 An additional $2 million was approved by the Massachusetts House of Representatives in 1960.

 In March 1958, 120 workers deployed 1,200 sandbags at the junction of the Neponset River and Mother Brook in Hyde Park to prevent anticipated flooding.
 Water levels had already posed threats to homes and roads earlier that January.
 In 1968, severe flooding forced the evacuation of hundreds of residents along the Charles, Neponset, and Mother Brook.
 The worst-affected area in Dedham was along Bussey Street.